STEP 6: ARMY USERS DIGITALLY SIGN PDF-Fillable FORMS

 Per the Army Publishing Directorate (APD): "As discussed in ALARACT 179/2014 and ALARACT 223/2014, IBM Lotus Forms Viewer and Silanis eSign software are no longer supported Army wide as of 1 October 2014.
 This software was removed from the Army Gold Master (AGM) images.
 If you currently have the software loaded, you should uninstall it from your computer as it is no longer licensed Army-wide.
 Prior to uninstalling the software, you should save the forms to PDF.
 If you don't have the full Adobe software consider a PDF printer like DoPDF.

-Test your digital signature with the Adobe Reader link:
+Test your digital signature with the Portable Document Format - Fillable (PDF-F) link:

-At the location where you need to sign, you should see a pinkish ribbon icon like this, if you don't see it, continue reading information on this page.
+At the location where you need to sign, you should see a pink ribbon icon like this...

-When trying to sign a PDF-F and you receive this message "The Windows Cryptographic Service Provider reported an error: The keyset is not defined.
+Problem 2: When trying to sign a PDF-F, you receive this message "The Windows Cryptographic Service Provider reported an error: The keyset is not defined.
 Error Code: 2148073497"

 or you get a message something like this "The smart card cannot perform the requested operation or the operation requires a different smart card":

-Select the other certificate (if default was DOD CA-xx, try DOD EMAIL CA-xx.
+Solution 2: Select the other certificate (if default was DOD CA-xx, try DOD EMAIL CA-xx).

 Legacy support for Lotus Forms and eSign is now provided only by the ECMS help desk at: firstname.lastname@example.org or 703-379-4805

 CONGRATULATIONS, YOU HAVE NOW SUCCESSFULLY INSTALLED ALL NEEDED PROGRAMS ON YOUR COMPUTER.

 If you have questions or suggestions for this site, contact Michael J. Danberry